KNOWLEDGE HUB

 1. Not Reading the Policy Document

 Most people buy insurance online by clicking through screens quickly, never reading the actual policy document delivered via email.
-They see "covers pre-existing diseases" but miss the asterisk that says "after four years of continuous coverage."
+They see "covers pre-existing diseases" but miss the fine print that says "after a waiting period of continuous coverage."

 Real example: A policyholder filed a claim for diabetes treatment after two years.
-Claim rejected because pre-existing conditions required four years of continuous coverage.
+Claim rejected because pre-existing conditions required a waiting period.
 The buyer never read beyond the marketing brochure.

 2. Incomplete or Incorrect Disclosure